codingchili/kibana-mithril/README.md

 ##### Known issues
 Multi-user capabilities is completed, all authenticated users share the same indice and dashboards.
 No plans on implementing this for now.

+- running npm --install with --arch=ia32 breaks mocha but works with Kibana.
+- running npm --install without --arch=ia32 works with mocha but not Kibana.

+We are not happy about this.